jacobszmon/Git-Info-Pages/docs/01-Git-Fundamentals/03-Staging-Commiting.md

 # Staging and committing
 {: .no_toc }

 Before we commit our files to our repo, we must first stage them.
 This is were we give clear and concise commit messages.
-Commit messages benefit everyone, they allow group members and yourself to look at what changes you have made.
-This allows groups to track and manage commits.
+Commit messages benefit everyone, they allow group members and yourself to better understand what changes have been made.

 ## Table of Contents
 {: .no_toc }